Bruc3U/Iowa_liquor_sale_analysis/README.md

 The main difference between rural and urban areas is population density.
 Our segmentation will use the number of items as a primary indicator for status.<br>
 For instance, we will apply the rural classifier when the count of items sold is below or equal to 5,000.<br>
 We will get the data from the 2019 year only.
-Then we will follow the evolution of those countries over the next 4 years.<br
+Then we will follow the evolution of those countries over the next 4 years.

 List of the most successful Urban counties: